 During the festival of Sukkot, it is customary to read the book of Kohelet, or Ecclesiastes.
 This book was chosen to be read at this time because its teachings relate much to the sukkah.
 Solomon, the author of Ecclesiastes, discusses how our physical world is temporal and fading away, just as the sukkah is merely a temporary dwelling that will come down at the end of the festival.
 Indeed, we do well to remember that the pursuit of pleasure and success in this life is ultimately meaningless, and true eternal fulfillment is found only in a relationship with God and keeping His commandments—“for this is the whole duty of man” (Ecclesiastes 12:13).

 5) Give an offering to the Lord

 Sukkot is one of three times of the year when God’s people are not to come before the Lord “empty-handed” (Deuteronomy 16:16).
 We are to bring an offering to the Lord, thanking Him for His love and provision.
-One way to honor the spirit behind this particular commandment on a practical level would be to give a special offering to your local congregation, a charity, or a ministry of your choice that aligns with the heart and vision that God has given you.
+One way to honor the spirit behind this particular commandment on a practical level would be to give a special offering to your local congregation, a charity, or a ministry of your choice that aligns with the vision that God has given you.